joyontokumar/git/README.md

 <b>Git Pull</p>
 ========================================================
-<h6>when many developer are working in one project then need to git pull command .  when any developer are pushing his work in server, it's not automatically go to another local developer repository. what way we need to git pull. </h6>
+<h6>when many developer are working in one project then need to git pull command .  when any developer are pushing his work in server, it's not automatically go to another local developer repository. what why we need to git pull. </h6>
 <p>git pull origin master</p>
 <p>Be carefull when you pull before you need to add , commit your work</p>